apache/mxnet/docs/static_site/src/pages/api/faq/env_var.md

   - Value of 1 chooses the best algo in a limited workspace
   - Value of 2 chooses the fastest algo whose memory requirements may be larger than the default workspace threshold

+* MXNET_CUDNN_HEUR_MODE
+  - Values: 0 or 1 (available since cuDNN 8.1) ```(default=1 for cuDNN 8.1 and later, otherwise 0)```
+  - Choose cuDNN heuristics mode.
+  - If set to '0', use fast decision tree based method.
+  - If set to '1', use neural network based method.
+It generalizes better for unknown or uncommon models.

 * MXNET_CUDA_ALLOW_TENSOR_CORE
   - 0(false) or 1(true) ```(default=1)```
   - If set to '0', disallows Tensor Core use in CUDA ops.